23rd October 2017

 Other key Dracula sites in Romania include the Old Princely Court (Curtea Veche) in Bucharest, which was once the palace of the notorious Vlad the Impaler.
 The Snagov Monastery is also worth a visit, as according to legend this is where Vlad was buried.

-Flights to Bucharest in October start from £70.00*, and the cost of living is extremely cheap once you arrive.
-There are plenty of four-star hotels costing around £50.00 per night, so it’s a great choice if you’re on a budget.
+Flights to Bucharest in October are well priced and the cost of living is extremely cheap once you arrive.
+There are plenty of four-star hotels at good prices, so it’s a great choice if you’re on a budget.
 From Bucharest, you can hire a car and drive to different parts of Transylvania, or go on one of the many tours which can take you there.

 The beautiful city of Prague is often considered to be the most haunted location in Europe.
 It’s particularly well-known for the Headless Knight Templar, one of the city’s most famous ghosts.
 According to legend, the Knight once rode a graceful and noble white horse around the Old Town.